Codelab / 05 Introduction to Python / Lesson Document

 print(c)

-.
+3 and 4 are integers.
+But this code prints out 5.0 instead of just 5.
 This is because the square root function results in a “floating point number” (sometimes just “float”) instead of an integer.
 This is a kind of data that’s used to represent real numbers like 1.4142 or 3.14159.
 In Python, they have limited precision and have some additional quirks due to their underlying binary representation.
 For our purposes, this is more of an occasional curiosity rather than a serious problem.
 If you’re coding, say, post office accounting software, you should probably read up on them more closely.

 Aside: sometimes floats are weird